sabeydeedaya/docs/src/pages/deep-linked-ads/google-ads-overview.md

 It is not necessary to connect all AdWords accounts.
 However, you must connect the AdWords account that owns in-app conversions for your mobile app.
 Often, this is the MCC account.

 !!! tip
 	Inside an MCC, it is possible to configure which account (the MCC or the child account) is responsible for conversions.
-Ensure that you create link IDs and import conversions with the account that is noted as the Conversion Account under the MCC > Management tab.
+Ensure that you create link IDs with the account that is noted as the Conversion Account under the MCC > Management tab.

 	![MCC Accounts](/img/pages/deep-linked-ads/google/mcc-conversion-account.png)

+	If you only have access to the child account (but that account is attached to an MCC), you can see which account is recording conversions within the child account as well, by going to _Tools > Conversions > Settings > Conversion Account_ in AdWords.

 #### OAuth AdWords Setup